 Location: Carrer Nou de la Rambla 3 - 5

-“La Pedrera” stands for “quarry” in Spanish.
+"La Pedrera" is Spanish for "quarry".
 At first glance, Casa Milà looks like a rock.
-And yet the building is anything but static.
+And yet the structure is anything but static.
 Inside, the walls on the piano nobile can be moved with little effort.
-In addition, the building has a natural ventilation system and an elevator shaft.
-The originally large storage rooms of Casa Milà are now used as a Gaudí museum.
-Visitors can enjoy views of Barcelona from the roof terrace.
-The Casa Milà is also on the UNESCO World Heritage List.
+The building also has a natural ventilation system and an elevator shaft.
+The originally large storage rooms of the Casa Milà are now used as a Gaudí museum.
+Visitors can enjoy views of Barcelona from the rooftop terrace.
+The Casa Milà is also part of the UNESCO World Heritage.

 Location: Passeig de Gràcia No. 9

-As for the Casa Batlló, Gaudí demonstrated his architectural prowess in remodeling an existing house.
-There were no restrictions on the part of the client for this order.
-Gaudí designed the facade with hints of creepers, bone structures and mosaics in a flowing, almost lively way.
+As for Casa Batlló, Gaudí demonstrated his architectural prowess in transforming an existing house.
+There were no restrictions whatsoever on the part of the client for this order.
+Gaudí designed the facade with hints of creepers, bone structures and mosaics in a flowing, almost living way.
 The undulating roof allegorizes the scales of a dragon's tail.
-It reminds of St. Georg, the legendary Christian dragon slayer.
-Casa Milà is, how could it be otherwise, a UNESCO World Heritage Site.
+It commemorates Saint George, the legendary Christian dragon slayer.
+The Casa Milà is, of course, a UNESCO World Heritage Site.

 Location: Passeig de Gràcia No. 43

-Parque Güell is one of the outstanding works of Antoni Gaudí.
-Gaudí's patron and friend, the industrialist Eusebi Güell, planned to build a garden city with 60 villas on a ridge in the north of Barcelona.
+The Parque Güell is also one of the phenomenal works of Antoni Gaudí.
+Gaudí's patron and friend, the industrialist Eusebi Güell, planned to build a garden city of 60 villas on a ridge north of Barcelona.
 The project failed when no buyers were found for the project.
-What has remained is the fairytale park landscape designed by Gaudí.
-Around 90 percent of the extensive park area can be viewed free of charge.
-In the core area of Parque Güell you have to pay admission.
+What remains is the fairytale park landscape designed by Gaudí.
+Around 90 percent of the extensive park can be visited free of charge.
+There is an entrance fee in the core area of Parque Güell.
 Access is limited to a maximum of 400 visitors per half hour.
 Parque Güell is also one of Barcelona's UNESCO World Heritage Sites.

 Location: Main entrance Carrer de Larrard